artemave/hyperdom/getting-started.md

 }
 ```

-It's mounted into the dom in `./browser/index.js`:
+It's mounted into the DOM in _./browser/index.js_:

 ```js
 const hyperdom = require("hyperdom");